ckaestne/seai/lectures/22_summary/all.md

 Graphic from Sculley, et al. "[Hidden technical debt in machine learning systems](http://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf)."
 In Proc NIPS, 2015.

-Note: Even for a single ML component and it's pipeline, there is a lot of infrastructure to build and serve the model.

 ----
 ## Thinking in Pipelines over Models